• Skip to main content

 • Book a Curiosity Call

-When someone has difficulty regulating their emotions, they are easily overstimulated and they can get upset or overwhelmed easily.
-On the other hand, they can also have trouble with calming down, relaxing, or decompressing and it takes much effort to regulate their mood.
+When someone has difficulty regulating their emotions, they are easily overstimulated, and they can get upset or overwhelmed.
+On the other hand, they can also have trouble calming down, relaxing, or decompressing, and it takes much effort to regulate their mood.

 Emotional dysregulation can also lead to sleep difficulties.
 Creating helpful routines, focusing on self-compassion, and giving yourself space for unmasking and stimming can help with this process.